 The Trades Union Congress called the rise “minimal” and described the amount as “still set below survival rate.”

 Should you go to work if you have Covid?

-The government lifted the legal obligation to self-isolate after testing positive in England on February 24, meaning that if you test positive, there is not legal requirement for you to miss work.
+The government lifted the legal obligation to self-isolate after testing positive in England on February 24, meaning that if you test positive, there is not a legal requirement for you to miss work.

 When The Big Issue asked the government whether people who have tested positive for Covid-19 should go to work given that it is no legal a legal requirement to stay at home, a spokesperson from the Department for Business, Energy, and Industrial Strategy said:

 “If someone is displaying Covid-19 symptoms or has tested positive they should be considered sick and should stay at home and avoid contact with others.

 “It is our ambition that Covid-19 should be treated in a similar way to other infectious diseases.
 However, employers still have a duty of care to their staff so they should take steps to prevent infection in the workplace.”

 Who is entitled to statutory sick pay in the UK?

 There are certain requirements a worker must meet to be eligible to claim.
 An employee must have earnt an average of at least £120 per week (before tax) in the past eight weeks.
 This means that many people who work part time, or who have holiday may find that their average income in the specified period of time does not meet the minimum required.

 Workers on zero-hour contracts are legally entitled to claim statutory sick pay, however in reality, it is very difficult to claim.